OMGSOFTWARE/ORBIUS/README.md

 - 👋 Hi, I’m @STARXLINK
 - 👀 I’m interested in ...
-DEVELOPING CODING THE STAR-X UNIVERSE & STAR-X LINK our AI IN DEVELOPMENT
+DEVELOPING an AI ML for predective model using heavy datasets.
 - 🌱 I’m currently learning ...
-CRYENGIne
+Python and libraries Numpy, Pandas, Matplotlib, Scipy Ect.
 - 💞️ I’m looking to collaborate on ...
-STAR-X A CROSS PLATFORM SPACE SIM GAME
+Dataset storing building and sorting and connecting funtions and algorthims.
 - 📫 How to reach me ...
 COMPARCOLA@GMAIL.COM

 <!---